Yolo Vision Shenzhen

 The ability to handle multi-scale data makes FPNs indispensable across various industries relying on artificial intelligence (AI).

-• Autonomous Vehicles: Self-driving systems must simultaneously track nearby vehicles and distant traffic lights.
-An FPN allows the perception stack to process these elements within the same inference pass, ensuring critical safety decisions are made in real-time.
-Leading research from organizations like Waymo highlights the importance of such multi-scale understanding for navigation.
+• Autonomous Vehicles: Self-driving systems must simultaneously track large nearby vehicles and distant traffic lights or pedestrians.
+FPNs allow the perception stack to process these elements within the same inference pass, ensuring safety decisions are made instantly.
+Leading datasets like the Waymo Open Dataset are often used to train these multi-scale capabilities.

 Implementation Example